privacyguides/privacyguides.org/collections/_pages/providers/dns.md

 </p>

 <p>
-  Which is to say, <mark>Encrypted DNS alone doesn't provide any real privacy or security benefits and VPN and TOR are more suitable for censorship evasion.</mark>
+  Which is to say, <strong><mark>Encrypted DNS alone doesn't provide any real privacy or security benefits and VPN and TOR are more suitable for censorship evasion.</mark></strong>
 </p>

 <p>